Can I keep my jewelry if I file for bankruptcy in Alabama?

 In In re Peterson, the court allowed the debtor to keep her $600 Cartier watch.
 However, the court did not allow her to keep a second $3,200 Cartier watch, reasoning that she only needed one watch, and the cheaper one would serve her just fine.
 The court also refused to deem her $950 gold and diamond necklace and her $900 emerald ring as “necessary.”
 The court made clear that items of jewelry that enhance the debtor’s prestige or status don’t come under the wearing apparel exemption.

-In Alabama, you can protect up to $3,000 of any type of personal property (except wages).
+In Alabama, you can protect up to $7,500 of any type of personal property (except wages).
 You may use some or all of this to exempt jewelry.
+(Learn more in The Alabama Wildcard Exemption in Bankruptcy.)

 How to Value Jewelry in Bankruptcy